minbayevb/silicon_valley2/README.md

 ## Getting Started

-The main goal of the project, It is downloading images using urls from Google Drive into corresponded folders.
-After that uploading as zip file (all images) to Google Drive.
+The main goal of the project is downloading images using URLs from Google Drive into corresponded folders.
+After that uploading as a zip file (all images) to Google Drive.
 Detailed description you can read down below.

 ### Step 1.
 Enable Google Drive API service